-Table-3.18: Cost and returns in chickpea cultivars (Rs/acre)
+Table 4.14: Cost and returns in chickpea cultivars (Rs/acre)

-The comparative results in Table 18 showed cost and returns in the production of chickpea varieties namely, Annigeri-1, JG-11 and BGD-103 across districts.
-Among the cultivars, the gross returns realized were highest in case of BGD-103 across districts with an overall return of Rs.
+The comparative results in Table 4.14 showed that the cost and returns per acre in the production of chickpea using different cultivars.
+Among them, the gross returns realized were highest in case of BGD-103 across districts with an overall return of Rs.
 24882.67/acre followed by JG-11 (Rs.
 22642.73/acre) and Annigeri-1(Rs.15524.58/acre).
 The corresponding net returns for the varieties were Rs.
 13997.17/acre, Rs.
 13430.96/acre and Rs.
 6268.94/acre, respectively.
 The overall benefit cost ratio for Annegiri-1 variety across districts was lowest at 1.68 followed by 2.29 for BGD-103 and 2.46 for JG-11.
 Thus, implied higher returns for every rupee invested in the production of improved varieties over Annigeri-1.

-3.5 Role of institutions in technology diffusion
+Role of institutions in technology diffusion

-The results from Table 3.19 clearly indicated the role of institutions and their interventions in the targeted sites.
-It could be seen that University of Agricultural Sciences, Dharwad played important role along with ICRISAT, Hyderabad in taking improved high yielding varieties on mission mode to promote their adoption.
-The role of UAS Dharwad was significant in organizing village level trainings programs, focused group meetings and organizing farmers clubs, field days and seed melas, field trips, distribution of improved varieties seeds for field trials, large scale demonstrations, and seed production through farmers youth clubs under seed village program.
-The role of other developmental departments such as the department of agriculture, seed corporations complemented the efforts by way of subsidized distribution of seeds through RSKs are recognized as important interventions in promoting technology spread in targeted sites.
+It could be seen that University of Agricultural Sciences, Dharwad played important role along with ICRISAT, Hyderabad in taking-up improved high yielding varieties to farmer doorsteps on mission mode for promoting their adoption in the state.
+The role of UAS Dharwad was significant in organizing village level trainings programs, focused group meetings and organizing farmers clubs, field days and seed melas, field trips, distribution of improved varieties seeds for field trials, large scale demonstrations, and seed production through farmers youth clubs under seed village program etc. The role of other developmental departments such as the department of agriculture, seed corporations complemented the efforts by way of subsidized distribution of seeds through RSKs are recognized as important interventions in promoting technology spread in targeted sites.